Transparent methodology

 Monthly Rewards = Σ(category spend × category rate × point value)

-We do this for every category you enter — groceries, dining, gas, travel, streaming, rent, and general spending — then sum the results.
-Here is a worked example for a hypothetical cash-back card:
+We run this across every category you enter — groceries, dining, gas, travel, streaming, rent, and general spend — then sum the results.
+Worked example for a hypothetical cash-back card:

 | Category | Spend | Rate | Pt Value | Monthly |